TIAH – expanded membership offer

 • A capability framework and learning record to help users to document and evidence their skills and also identify gaps in skills to facilitate continued professional development.

-• New entrants into the industry are able to research the career path they wish to take through job profiles, which includes details of the responsibilities, personal qualities, skills and requirements, salary and future career opportunities.
+• New entrants into the industry are able to research the career path they wish to take through job profiles, which include details of the responsibilities, personal qualities, skills and requirements, salary and future career opportunities.

 Join TIAH